 Learn how you’ll pay each of these claims as part of a repayment plan in Chapter 13 bankruptcy.

 How you or the trustee will pay secured claims will depend on how long your ongoing payments will last, the rules of your court, and in some cases, whether your loan is underwater.

 Secured claims are secured by collateral.
 For instance, a house secures most mortgages, and a car guarantees most vehicle loans.

-If you don’t pay a secured debt, the creditor can come take the collateral and sell it to obtain payment.
-If you file a Chapter 13 and intend to keep the property that secures the loan, you must stay current on the payments while paying off any arrearages over the repayment plan period.
+If you don’t pay a secured debt, the creditor can take the collateral and sell it to obtain payment.
+If you file a Chapter 13 and intend to keep the property securing the loan, you must stay current on the payments while paying off any arrearages over the repayment plan period.

 A number of factors come into play, but for the most part, you’ll continue to make payments and pay interest on these debts.
 Here are a few other things to know: